CLOSE X

 Pension planning for high earners

-Here, we explore the key pension tax planning opportunities for high earners.
+Here, we explore the key pension tax planning opportunities for high earners (those who have relevant earnings in excess of £50,000 per annum).

 Tax relief

 In addition, payments to a pension scheme are made net of 20% tax.
-Therefore, if an individual pays £800 into a pension pot HMRC will make up the difference of £200.
+Therefore, if an individual pays £800 into a pension pot HMRC will refund £200 to the pension provider to make up to a gross contribution of £1,000.

-The maximum contribution that can be made into a pension fund which an individual can obtain tax relief for in a tax year is 100% of their relevant earnings in that tax year.
+Subject to the annual allowance, the maximum tax relievable contribution that can be made by an individual into a pension fund is 100% of their relevant earnings in that tax year.
 However, anyone can pay up to £3,600 gross per year irrespective of their level of earnings.

 Relevant earnings are made up of: